 Let's see the explanation below as reported by mindblowings.com from Thehealthsite.

 Based on a study published in December 2012, the active ingredient in pepper, piperine, may help stop enzymes that destroy dopamine.
 In people with Parkinson's, dopamine is a type of neurotransmitter has a small amount.

-Still in a study published in 2012, the Journal of Alzheimer Disease found that the habit of using pepper, especially black pepper on cooking can help lower the risk of developing Alzheimer's disease.
+Still, in a study published in 2012, the Journal of Alzheimer's Disease found that the habit of using pepper, especially black pepper in cooking can help lower the risk of developing Alzheimer's disease.